 (f) Costs payable by the transacting parties under § 23-17.14-13 in connection with an expedited review by the department under this section shall not exceed twenty-five thousand dollars ($25,000) per one hundred million dollars ($100,000,000) of total net patient service revenue of the acquiree and acquiror in the most recent fiscal year for which audited financial statements are available.

-(g) Following a conversion, the new hospital shall provide on or before March 1 of each calendar year a report in a form acceptable to the director containing all updated financial information required to be disclosed pursuant to subdivision 23-17.14-12.1(b)(7).
+(g) Following a conversion, the new hospital shall provide on or before March 1 of each calendar year a report in a form acceptable to the director containing all updated financial information required to be disclosed pursuant to subsection (b)(7) of this section.

-(h) If an expedited review is performed by the department pursuant to this section, the department of attorney general shall perform a review of the proposed transaction as it deems necessary, including, at a minimum, its impact upon the charitable assets of the transacting parties.
+(h) If an expedited review is performed by the department pursuant to this section, the department of attorney general shall perform a review of the proposed transaction pursuant to § 23-17.14-10(b) and the criteria for conversions limited to not-for-profits.
 The attorney general's review shall be done concurrently with the department of health review and shall not extend the length of the review process.
-For this review, the department of attorney general shall be entitled to costs in accordance with § 23-17.14-13 and subsection 23-17.14-12.1(f).
+For this review, the department of attorney general shall be entitled to costs in accordance with § 23-17.14-13 and subsection (f) of this section.